EMODnet/EMODnet-Biology-Phytoplankton-Greater-BalticSea/README.md

 ### Production of maps of the rasters
 We use the EMODnet mapping package EMODnetBiologyMaps to produce maps of the rasters.

+### Notes
+The phytoplankton data have different time series from different data sources/regions and hence the output data may differ in the total number of analyzed  samples for each dataset.
+A statistically weighted method of the analysis, taking into account the variation in time series would likely yield a different result.

+Variation in the phytoplankton communities are strongly connected with season, with e.g. diatoms and dinoflagellates found in higher abundances in spring compared to summer and cyanobacteria found in higher abundances in summer compared to spring.
+A statistically weighted method of the analysis, taking into account seasonality would likely yield a different result.
+Some datasets are also limited to certain seasons such as spring or summer but lack data from autumn and winter which could further lead to biases in the analyses of whole time series including whole seasons in the data.

+Phytoplankton species often change names when taxonomist gain a better understanding of the placement in a taxonomic backbone.
+Therefore, some species such as Skeletonema marinoi may have different names in differnt datasets.
+The connection with a single aphaid but different names (synonyms) may help to clear the bias in name changes but as in the example of Skeletonema marinoi, this species have had a old name linked to it at least in data derived from the Kattegat and Skagerrak seas whereas in the Baltic Sea this species have always had the same name.  har haft sitt gamla namn under perioder  i vårt dataset.

 ## Directory structure
 ```
 Phytoplankton_greater_Baltic_Sea/